elementary-Inc/blog/_posts/2022/2022-01-18-2021-ui-study-findings-dock-multitasking.md

 ## Questions & Raw Stats

 The study was conducted as a web survey posted to social media and open source forums from December, 2021 through January, 2022.
+We asked participants to first identify which desktop and tablet platforms they used (including Android on a tablet, Chrome OS, elementary OS, GNOME, iPadOS, KDE, macOS, Ubuntu, Windows, and other Linux-based desktops), and how often (ranging from never to daily); an initial look at grouping by this data did not reveal substantial differences in the answers (around +/- 5% difference for each option), but we will continue to look into the data to see if any significant patterns emerge.
+If so, we'll publish an update to these findings.

 The following questions were presented in these sections and this order:

+---

 ### App launching & search